-Add the amounts from line 3, Columns A and B. If you were a Perry County (Indiana) resident and worked in the Kentucky counties of Breckinridge, Hancock or Meade, review Lines 5 and 6 instructions.
+Add the amounts from line 3, Columns A and B and enter the result here.
+If you were a Perry County resident on Jan.
+1, 2023, and worked in the Kentucky counties of Breckinridge, Hancock and/or Meade, review Lines 5 and 6 instructions.
 Otherwise, skip to line 7.